firstname.lastname@example.org Request Info

 The field of computational linguistics, also known as text analytics, natural language processing, and informatics, is burgeoning and has become critical to the success of mainstream global businesses who compete for employees qualified to address these needs as discussed in these articles; click here and here.
 The interdisciplinary nature of CLASIC is a significant market strength because success in this developing field of natural language processing requires a strong background in both Linguistics and Computer Science.
 The training will prepare students for careers in predictive text messaging, search engines, question-answering, interactive virtual agents and machine translation.

-CLASIC students will complete a two year degree (32 hours of approved graduate study in Linguistics and Computer Science) including a 2 hour capstone project that will run in conjunction with an internship or CU based research project.
-As part of the capstone, students will be evaluated by their employer or industry project manager.
-Students will prepare a technical report on the completed project that the program directors and project leader will jointly evaluate.
+CLASIC students complete a two-year degree including a 2-hour capstone project that runs in conjunction with an internship or CU based research project.
+As part of the capstone, students are evaluated by their employer or industry project manager.
+Students prepare a technical report on the completed project that the program directors and project leader will jointly evaluate.

 Students participate fully in CLEAR lab activities and in the broader CU NLP program.